Information about the Ashtanga Yoga practice. Relevant information for new students to Barcelona Ashtanga, and the opening and closing chants.

 The second way of practicing Ashtanga is in a guided format.
 This group class is what most students have come to expect from a typical yoga class.
 The entire room is moving and practicing the same poses at the same time while the teacher guides you through the sequence keeping the focus on moving with the breath.
 This style of class is fast paced and rigorous.

 Though focused on traditional Mysore style instruction, we believe that guided classes serve to refine students' practice by moving in accordance with the breath (vinyasa), learning the names of postures, and teaching endurance and focus.
+We recommend that students have prior experience with the Ashtanga practice before to coming to a guided class.

 Guided Classes may be done on a drop-in basis or with monthly passes.